pinballwizz/EBAZ4205-Arcade/EBAZ4205-Arcade/Readme.txt

 Notes:
 Only use a suitable 5V Max DC Power Supply as this is required to supply power to the EBAZ4205 and PS2 Keyboard.
 Consult the documents contained in the Docs Folder for information regarding construction and schematics.
-When using the EBAZ-4205 Arcade PCB ensure that the EBAZ4205_Arcade.xdc Constraints File is included in the project.
+When using the EBAZ-4205 Arcade PCB ensure that the EBAZ4205_Arcade.xdc Constraints File is included in the Vivado project.

 Build:
 * Obtain EBAZ Arcade PCB design gerber files zip archive (ebaz_arcade_v##.zip) and upload to jlcpcb.com for manufacturing.